Armadale Pier, Ardvasar, Isle of Skye, IV45 8RS

 By Ferry: take the Mallaig-Armadale Ferry.
 Our entrance is to the left of the ferry port, on top of the rock.

 Ferry timetables, service updates and ticket sales can be found at calmac.co.uk Summer and Winter.
 If you have a vehicle, you are advised to book your ferry tickets in advance.
-Foot passengers do’t need to buy a ticket in advance.
-Though, once in a blue moon, at very low tides when the moon is full or new, footpassengers are not allowed on the ferry.
-You can call them to ask, or just wait for the next one.
+Foot passengers don’t need to buy a ticket in advance.

-A few days before the journey, keep an eye on service updates!
+A few days before the journey, keep an eye on service updates here!

 By Bus: Bus times can be found here